 Here are some of the ways that peer pressure might affect you:

 Directly.
 Peer pressure can come at you directly when someone tells you to use drugs or drink to fit in with the crowd.
 This can be awkward and uncomfortable.
 If you’re being pressured to take drugs or drink when you don’t want to, it’s a good idea to talk to someone you trust about how to handle this kind of pressure.
-If you aren’t comfortable doing this in person or want to talk with a person who is not part of your immediate circle of family and friends, try reaching out to someone though a helpline like the Boys Town National Hotline at 1-800-448-3000
+If you aren’t comfortable doing this in person or want to talk with a person who is not part of your immediate circle of family and friends, try reaching out to someone though a helpline like the Your Life Your Voice Hotline at 1-800-448-3000

 Indirectly.
 Peer pressure might not always be direct or obvious to you.
 It isn’t uncommon for a group of friends to have particular habits or activities that they do together, and this can include drinking or using drugs.
 If you’re uncomfortable with your friends’ habits, it might be a good idea to explore other groups of people to hang out with or tell your friends you don’t want to do those things with them.
 If they are your friends, they will understand.